 We are excited to announce that we are once again able to offer Holy Communion!
-Communion will be offered in a limited fashion to allow for proper social distancing and cleaning.
-Please click here or contact the church office for more information and to sign up.
+Communion is offered during Sunday worship and in a socially distanced fashion on the 2nd Saturday of the month.
+Please click here or contact the church office for more information and to sign up for Saturday communion.

 Our Beliefs on Communion

 The Holy Scriptures and the Lutheran Confessions to which St. Paul’s Lutheran Church is committed teach that, in order to receive the Lord’s Supper, a person should first be:

 - Baptized in the name of the Father, Son and Holy Spirit;

 - Instructed in the nature and meaning of the Sacrament; and,

 - Able to examine himself or herself about the Sacrament and their faith.